uwePhillPhelps/IAP-2024/Tutorials/Part 2/9 - Classes.md

 # Tutorial 9 – Classes

-In this practical you will learn how to make use of classes.
+In this practical you will learn about objects and classes.
 On successful completion of this practical you will have an understanding of:

 1. The basics of defining a class
 2. Class member variables
-3. Class methods (functions)
+3. Class methods (also known as functions)

 ## Class